 This is not an email to a close friend.
 Avoid language that is too personal and familiar, as well as language that is too casual (i.e. slang, short forms, "text speak").
-Remember that this is a reflection of
+Remember that this is a reflection of your writing ability.

-Need more help?
-Visit us in GH108 | Call: 416-798-1331 ext.
-6288 | Email: career@guelphhumber.ca Job and Placement Portal: ghworks.guelphhumber.ca your writing ability.
 On the same note, keep your essays concise.
 You will have very little space to convey a lot of information.
 Keeping it concise will also help keep it easy to read and interesting to your reader.